patrickceg/patrickceg.github.io/_posts/2019-01-25-4-alternate-documentation-apache-ignite.markdown

 ---
 layout: post
 title:  "4.
-Apache Ignite, 1 of 2: Documentation in Videos"
+Apache Ignite: Documentation in Videos"
 date:   2019-01-25 20:30:00
 categories: tips
 ---

+EDIT November 26, 2019: I won't be needing to do the next part of this series as in the many months I've been doing other projects, Apache Ignite has improved their documentation, so going there would be better than looking this up.

-This is the first of a two post series on Apache Ignite.
-This part discusses documentation about the project.
-[TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read): It's there, but in [YouTube videos](https://www.youtube.com/channel/UChYD3lCEnzHlWioUb2sNgSg)!
+[TL;DR](https://en.wikipedia.org/wiki/Wikipedia:Too_long;_didn%27t_read): Lots of Apache Ignite's documentation is in videos, but in [YouTube videos](https://www.youtube.com/channel/UChYD3lCEnzHlWioUb2sNgSg)!

 (This is my first post in quite a while, as I spent most of the fall looking for information security readings.)